Kader, Maharashtra

 Kader is a village in Maharashtra, India.
-It is located in Umarga Taluka in Osmanabad district.
-The village resides in the Marathwada region, and falls under the supervision of the Aurangabad division.
-Located 81 km towards east from the district headquarters Osmanabad, the village is also 9 km from Umarga and 483 km from the state capital Mumbai.
+It is located in Umarga Taluka in Dharashiv district.
+The village resides in the Marathwada region, and falls under the supervision of the Chhatrapati Sambhajinagar division.
+Located 81 km towards east from the district headquarters Dharashiv, the village is also 9 km from Umarga and 483 km from the state capital Mumbai.

 Demographics

 The main language spoken here is Marathi.
 According to the 2011 Census, the total population of Kader village is 5055 and number of houses are 1023.
 The population of female citizens is 48% and the rate of female literacy is 29%.